astronomer/docs/astro/manage-connections-variables.md

 The limitations of this method are:

 - Connections can't be viewed or managed from the Airflow UI.
-- Connections are more difficult to format as URIs or JSON
+- Connections are more difficult to format as URIs or JSON.
 - It's not as secure or centralized as a secrets backend.

 #### Set Airflow connections as Astro environment variables